What do we have planned to keep improving Berlitz?

 - Right to refuse work on a set rest day or national holiday(collective agreement 1996)

-- Pre-consultation agreement with the union before terminating, transfering or changing the working conditions of any union member.(collective agreement 1994)
+- Pre-consultation agreement with the union before terminating, transferring or changing the working conditions of any union member.(collective agreement 1994)

 - Grievances dealing with dismissals, health insurance, unfair treatment of teachers.